zepuwang/summer-project-/README.md

 # summer-project
-This is the repository for Zepu's summer project at MIT.
+This is the repository for Zepu's summer project at MIT transit lab.

 ## Introduction
 data.zip: The ride sharing dataset in New York.